Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Pages can be used to create: contact pages, portfolio/project pages, pages dedicated to one type of content (articles on a specific topic filtered by tags), etc.

 Just remember to add a link to the page in the main menu.
-Read more about it here: [#site-headermdx](#site-headermdx)
+Read more about it here: [#site-header](#site-header)

 Due to how Chronoblog works, pages are not the primary way to provide information.
 In fact, it’s quite normal not to use a single page at all (except for the main page).
 The main way to organize content in Chronoblog is tags, not pages.